 You can agree this with you carer.
-If your location is some way from the carer they may need to negotiate some travel time or fuel payment with you.
+If your location is some way from the care worker they may need to negotiate some travel time or fuel payment with you.

 Should I meet the carer before they start a contract?

-We recommend that you meet with the carer to assess their suitability.
+We recommend that you meet with the care worker to assess their suitability.
 We recommend that you meet them outside the home for the initial meeting.
 Make sure someone else knows where you are, or take someone with you.